mAAdhaTTah/railway-effects/README.md

 Inspired by Rust's `Result` and other functional-style error handling, `railway-effects` attempts to implement a version of this in JavaScript/TypeScript in a way that feels more native to the language and easy to understand for developers otherwise unfamiliar with the paradigm.
 To those ends, the library has a few underlying principles.

+### Railway-Oriented Programming

+This is where the library gets its name: [Railway-Oriented Programming](https://fsharpforfunandprofit.com/rop/)

 ### Avoid Complex Functional Paradigms

 While functional programming provides a strong foundation for solving a variety of programming tasks, without the requisite background knowledge in the underlying mathematical concepts that underpin functional programming, it can be very challenging for new developers to understand the control flow relative to the imperative style (with `try/catch`) that they're used to.

 `railway-effects` already represents a departure from a more traditional imperative approach, so the goal of the library is to make this useful & understandable with a minimal reliance on deep functional concepts.
 This specifically means no currying, instead favoring a data-first API design that is comfortable to your typical `lodash` user.

+Additionally, the library relies on the Promise as its async primitive, eschewing lazy effects in favor of JavaScript-native async flows.

 ### Build for the Future